tdunning/open-json/README.md

 find this license condition unacceptable.
 The moral is don't put jokes into legal documents.

+Going forward, it would be good to look at the independent open-json project[3].
+The goals of that project go beyond the original goals for a drop-on replacement for the original json.org library.

 # Acknowledgements

 Thanks to the Android team for doing 99% of the work.